 ASTM E1590 – Standard Test Method for Fire Testing of Mattresses

 ASTM E1590- sets test methods to determine the burning behavior of mattresses by measuring the heat release and smoke release when tested.
-The heat release from the burning mattress allows the testers to quantify the intensity of the fire generated.
+The heat released from the burning mattress allows the testers to quantify the intensity of the fire generated.

 This test method also measures other fire response characteristics of the mattresses, including the optical density of smoke, combustion gas release, and mass loss.
-These metrics are important for users to determine the fire safety level of the mattresses.
+These metrics are important for users to determine the fire safety level of mattresses.

 This test method does not apply to smoldering ignition by cigarettes.

 ASTM F2933 – Standard Consumer Safety Specification for Crib Mattresses